Benex254/FastAnime/README.md

 **Other dependecies that will just make your experience better:**

-- [fzf]() :fire: which is used as a better alternative to the ui.
+- [fzf](https://github.com/junegunn/fzf) :fire: which is used as a better alternative to the ui.
-- [fzf-preview]() a script that is used to preview images and is maintained by the devs of fzf.
+- [fzf-preview](https://github.com/junegunn/fzf/blob/master/bin/fzf-preview.sh) a script that is used to preview images and is maintained by the devs of fzf.
-- [chafa]() currently the best cross platform and cross terminal image viewer for the terminal.
+- [chafa](https://github.com/hpjansson/chafa) currently the best cross platform and cross terminal image viewer for the terminal.
-- [icat]() an image viewer that only works in [kitty terminal](), which is currently the best terminal in my opinion, and by far the best image renderer for the terminal thanks to kittys terminal graphics protocol.
-Its terminal graphics is so op that you can [run a browser on it]()!!
+- [icat](https://sw.kovidgoyal.net/kitty/kittens/icat/) an image viewer that only works in [kitty terminal](https://sw.kovidgoyal.net/kitty/), which is currently the best terminal in my opinion, and by far the best image renderer for the terminal thanks to kitty's terminal graphics protocol.
+Its terminal graphics is so op that you can [run a browser on it](https://github.com/chase/awrit?tab=readme-ov-file)!!
+- [bash](https://www.gnu.org/software/bash/) is used as the preview script language.

 ## Usage